 In terms of food, there is much to learn from these communities.
 It turns out that the poorest among them have traditionally been the healthiest.
 Cooking from scratch, picking fresh vegetables, fruit and herbs from the gardens and trees, cooking and eating communally–these are several of the keys to their longevity, vibrancy and happiness.
 They also several common dietary principles, many of which we can easily adopt:

-- Daily nut consumption
+- Daily nut and bean consumption

 - Drinking mostly water, with some coffee, tea or wine in moderation